clnsmith/opensim-jam/opensim-jam-release/README.md

 exectuable-name .\path\to\jam_plugin.dll .\path\to\settings_file.xml
 ```

-The execuatables are dependent on the OpenSim 4.0 libraries.
-A copy of the necessary OpenSim .dll libraries are included in this repository [here](opensim).
+The execuatables are dependent on the OpenSim 4.1 libraries.
+A copy of the necessary OpenSim .dll libraries are included in this repository [here](opensim/win).

 Relative paths in the .xml settings files should be referenced to the location of the .xml file.

 ## Examples
 A series of examples are provided to demonstrate the capabilities of OpenSim JAM.

-The examples use the [OpenSim 4.0 - MATLAB scripting interface](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+with+Matlab) to generate the necessary input files and process the simulation results.
+The examples use the [OpenSim 4.1 - MATLAB scripting interface](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+with+Matlab) to generate the necessary input files and process the simulation results.
 The windows commmand line executables are used to perform the simulations.
 Thus, currently only windows can be used to run the examples.

 ### [Visualize Kinematics](./examples/visualize_kinematics)